Speaker(s): Aimee Pflieger, James Cavello, Barbara J. Bloemink, Cheryl Sokolow

 Exploring various mediums and contemporary art forms is essential to building a comprehensive and compelling collection.

-Our expert panel will introduce you to the unique facets, dictated by each medium, including photography and sculpture, to assist you in your journey toward beginning or enhancing your art collection.
+You will be introduced to the unique facets, dictated by each medium, including photography and sculpture, to assist you in your journey toward beginning or enhancing your contemporary art collection.

 Barbara J. Bloemink

 Dr. Barbara J. Bloemink is currently a consultant to international museums and a guest curator/writer with an international blog on global contemporary art in all media.
 Formerly the Curatorial Director of the Smithsonian’s National Design Museum in New York, she has also served as the Managing Director of the Guggenheim & Guggenheim Hermitage Museums in Las Vegas, the Director and Chief...